BAPS Hindu Mandir Abu Dhabi: Mandir components

 The mandir incorporates all aspects and features of a traditional Hindu mandir as part of a fully functional, social, cultural, and spiritual complex.
 The complex includes a visitor centre, prayer halls, exhibitions, learning areas, a sports area for children, thematic gardens, water features, a food court, a gift shop.
 The mandir has 100 sensors in the foundation and over 350 sensors throughout the mandir to provide data on earthquake activity, temperature variations, and pressure changes.

 The Wall of Harmony, which welcomes one to the mandir, is a 47-metre-long 3D-printed wall completed by the Dawoodi Bohra Muslim community.

 The mandir design also incorporates environmental-friendly features such as wooden pallets being recycled to make benches, tables, and chairs for the food court.
 There is a waterfall feature on the mandir campus that symbolises the source of three rivers holy to Hinduism - the Ganga, Yamuna, and Saraswati.

 The immersive experienced, titled 'The Fairy Tale', utilises advanced surround sound, 20 projectors, coupled with storytelling.
 The experience was crafted by BAPS volunteers, swamis, and audio-visual consultants.
 The show highlights key moments in the history of the mandir - Pramukh Swami Maharaj's prayer in the Sharjah desert, Sheikh Mohamed bin Zayed Al Nahyan's generosity, and the inauguration by Mahant Swami Maharaj with chief guest India Prime Minister Narendra Modi.

 Visitors and access

 Within the first year of opening to the public, the mandir reported over 2.2 million visitors.
-To manage the influx of visitors, especially during holidays and festivals, the mandir implemented a pre-registration process in which visitors book a date and time slow for their planned visit.
+To manage the influx of visitors, especially during holidays and festivals, the mandir implemented a pre-registration process in which visitors book a date and time slot for their planned visit.